bjj/2x_laser/README.md

 Configuration
 =============

-You must first get EMC2's realtime configuration sorted out on your hardware.
+You must first get LinuxCNC's realtime configuration sorted out on your hardware.
-There is extensive documentation for this online based around the EMC2 latency-test program:  http://wiki.linuxcnc.org/emcinfo.pl?Latency-Test
+There is extensive documentation for this online based around the LinuxCNC latency-test program:  http://wiki.linuxcnc.org/emcinfo.pl?Latency-Test

 My system was able to use a [EMCMOT]BASE_PERIOD of 27000 (27us) which